-The State held a public hearing on June 9, 2016 at the Louisiana Housing Corporation for the purpose of obtaining views on community development and housing needs throughout the state.
-A notice of the hearing was published in the May 23, 2016 issue of The Advocate.
+The State held a public hearing on June 7, 2018 in the Louisiana Housing Corporation building in Baton Rouge, LA for the purpose of obtaining views on community development and housing needs throughout the state.
+A notice of the hearing was published in the May 22, 2018 issue of The Advocate.
 Written invitations were mailed to all interested parties for all four programs.
-Comments were accepted at the hearing, and could be submitted through June 24, 2016.
-Following the public hearing and comment period, the proposed FY 2017 Consolidated Annual Action Plan was drafted after taking all comments into consideration.
+No one was in attendance at the public hearing.
+Comments could be submitted through June 22, 2018, but none were received.
+Following the public hearing and comment period, the proposed FY 2019 Consolidated Annual Action Plan was drafted after taking all comments into consideration.